tamerfrombk/muka/README.md

 '/tmp/file3.foo' was removed.
 ```

-The dry run option can be combined with interactively removing files or automatically removing them:
+`muka` also has a dry run option that can be combined with interactively or automatically removing files:

 Automatic dry run:
 ```
 > muka -f --dryrun